Blog/Hexarelin Dosage Guide: Protocols

 Dose: 100-200 mcg hexarelin + 100 mcg Mod GRF 1-29 (CJC-1295 no DAC) per injection Frequency: 2 times daily Cycle: 4 weeks maximum, then transition to ipamorelin + CJC-1295

 Combining a GHRP (hexarelin) with a GHRH (CJC-1295) produces synergistic GH release significantly higher than either compound alone.
-The two mechanisms are complementary: GHRH stimulates GH synthesis and release from the pituitary, while hexarelin amplifies the release signal and suppresses somatostatin (the GH-inhibiting hormone).
+The two mechanisms are complementary: GHRH stimulates GH synthesis and release from your pituitary, while hexarelin amplifies the release signal and suppresses somatostatin (the GH-inhibiting hormone).

 Limit this stack to 4 weeks.
 Higher cumulative receptor exposure accelerates desensitization.
 After the blast, transition to ipamorelin (which does not desensitize) for sustained GH maintenance.